sketchpunklabs/ossos/README.md

   * ZSolver
   * Catenary / Rope
 * GLTF2 Asset Parsing for cherry picking what you need to load.
-* A few examples using BabylonJS for rendering
 * Several examples using ThreeJS for rendering
   * Some extra fun examples like converting animations to Data Textures
   * Running Full Skinned animation on the GPU with GLSL Example